yina/rtm-cli/README.md

 ---

+This repository is a clone.
+It attempts to customize for machine readable outputs.
+It is virtually identical to the original fork except putting pipes in the outputs for parsing.

-This Node module provides a command line interface, written in JavaScript, for the popular [Remember the Milk](https://www.rememberthemilk.com/) task list manager.
+Node module provides a command line interface, written in JavaScript, for the popular [Remember the Milk](https://www.rememberthemilk.com/) task list manager.